smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

        In case of error, an error code *must* be set in the ``on_buffer_overflow`` handler.
 Otherwise, the lexer has no way to know that it has to stop.

+   TODO: elaborate: "In particular, when filling the buffer manually, a re-allocation may not be wanted"

 .. data:: on_buffer_before_change

    Implicit Arguments: ``self``, ``BufferBegin``, ``BufferEnd``.